Chapter 1: Market Share

 Table of select orthopedic physicians with name, case volume, alignment to medical device firms (e.g., Stryker, DePuy Synthes) and percentage of payments.

-Trilliant Health Provider Directory; national all-payer claims database; CMS Open Payments dataset
+Trilliant Health Provider Directory and national all-payer claims database; CMS Open Payments dataset

 1. Define the Market